stevenandz/CPP/planets/README.md

 ## How it works
 1. Enter eight planets
-2. Enter weight to find your weight in that planet
+2. Enter weight to find your weight in that planets